jeffpooley/sdk/docgen/doc-snippets/querying.md

 You can choose which associated models to include in the response by providing an `includes` parameter to your query.

 By default, some models are always included.
-Currently this is not well documented here, check the documentation of the relevant API route to find this information.
+Currently this is not well-documented here; check the documentation of the relevant API route to identify which models are always included.

 > [!NOTE]
-> Specifying `includes` will override the default includes.
+> Specifying `includes` will override the default `includes`.

 > [!NOTE]
 > The return type will not change based on the `includes` parameter.
 This means that even though you might have specified `includes: ['pubAttributions']`, the return type will have `pubAttribubtions?: PubAttribution[]` instead of `pubAttributions: PubAttribution[]`.

 ##### Attributes

-Maybe you don't need all the attributes of a model, and you want to save some bandwidth.
-You can do this by providing an `attributes` parameter to your query.
-This parameter is an array of attributes you want to include in the response.
+You may limit the attributes of the model that are returned, by providing an `attributes` parameter to your query.
+This parameter is an array of attributes that you want to include in the response.

 > [!NOTE]
 > Specifying `attributes` will not change the return type.